filamentphp/filament/README.md

 - Fork this repository to your GitHub account.
 - Create a Laravel app locally.
-- Clone this repository into your Laravel app root directory.
+- Clone this repository in your Laravel app's root directory.
 - In the `/filament` directory, create a branch for your fix, e.g. `fix/error-message`.

 Install the packages in your app's `composer.json`: